 Take Home Exams

-For the archaeology section there will be one take home exam.
-This exam will constitute 30% of your grade in the archaeology section of the course.
+For each module there will be one take home exam.
+These two exams combined will constitute 50% of your grade for this half of the course.
+Format of each exam is at the discretion of the Instructor.

 Written Assignments